-The Order Export feature in the Marketplace module is designed for buyers and cost center managers who need to extract data about their purchases without requiring special administrative roles or access to the advanced "Insights" reporting module.
+The Order Export feature is designed to extract data about purchases, without requiring special administrative permissions or access to the Insights reporting module.

 - Background Jobs: If you are exporting a large amount of data, it might take a minute to process.
 You don't have to stay on the page; you can come back to the Background Jobs screen later to find your file.